 Environmental Management

-Sustainable Development Goals (SDGs) were adopted in September 2015 at the UN Sustainable Development Summit.
+In September 2015, the Sustainable Development Goals (SDGs) were adopted at the UN Summit.
 Of the 17 goals aimed to be achieved by 2030, many are related to the environment.
-A company's business activities affect the planet environment in various ways.
-Not only are companies required to comply with the environmental regulations of each country, but also set targets and policies autonomously and proactively, as well as promote initiatives for conserving the planet environment throughout all business activities.
-JTEKT promotes initiatives by positioning environmental management as one of the major issues for the sustainable development of the planet.
+Companies' business activities have various impacts on the global environment.
+Companies are required not only to comply with the environmental regulations of their respective countries, but also to voluntarily and proactively set targets and policies and promote initiatives for global environmental conservation throughout their business activities.
+JTEKT regards the environment as one of the most important management issues for the sustainable development of the Earth, and is promoting environmental initiatives.

-Category Initiative Items Target and initiative policy FY2022 Activity Result Assessment
+Category Initiative Items Target and initiative policy FY2024 Activity Result Assessment

 Environmental Management (1) Reinforcement and promotion of consolidated environmental management ①All affiliated companies develop and roll out environmental action plans based on the JTEKT Group Environmental Vision